allegro/bigflow/docs/tutorial.md

 # BigFlow Tutorial

-In this tutorial we show the complete "Hello, World!" example.
+In this tutorial, we show the complete "Hello, World!" example.
-You will learn how to run the simplest BigFlow [workflow](workflow-and-job.md) on local machine and how to [deploy](deployment.md) it on Cloud Composer.
+You will learn how to run the simplest BigFlow [workflow](workflow-and-job.md) on a local machine and how to [deploy](deployment.md) it on Cloud Composer.

 ## Setup